Mansi-Upadhyay-12/Digital-Financial-Literacy-AI-Agent/README.md

 ## 🔍 Problem Statement

-Millions—especially in rural or non-English-speaking regions—struggle to understand and use digital financial tools like UPI, digital loans, and savings apps safely.
+Millions of people, especially in rural or non-English-speaking regions, face difficulty understanding digital financial tools like UPI, interest rates, loans, or scams.

-> 💥 Existing awareness efforts are often *generic, **limited, and fail to **personalize learning* for diverse users.
+### 📉 Manual awareness programs:
+- Are limited in reach
+- Cannot adapt to each user's needs
+- Often miss out on multilingual support

 ---